We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Earplugs can help cancel out noise to promote sleep, improve focus in workplaces and public transit, and protect the ears at loud concerts or during swimming.

-- For the workplace:Howard Leight by Honeywell Laser Lite High Visibility Disposable Foam Earplugs
+- Best for a high NRR:Howard Leight by Honeywell Laser Lite High Visibility Disposable Foam Earplugs

-- For easy-to-use earplugs: 3M Earplugs, E-A-Rsoft Yellow Neons 312-1250
+- Best for easy-to-use earplugs: 3M Earplugs, E-A-Rsoft Yellow Neons 312-1250

 - During sleep: About

 one-thirdof all adults in the United States experience sleep deprivation.
 A recent studyin hospital patients shows that using earplugs and eye masks may help people wake up less often during sleep.

 - For comfort: